esciencecenter-digital-skills/medical-image-processing/episodes/anonymization.md

 # let's dilate up a bit
 seed_mask= sitk.BinaryDilate(seed_mask, [5, 5, 5])

-# Apply the mask to the image
+# apply the mask to the image
 brain_only = sitk.Mask(sag_image, seed_mask)
-    # Display to see what happened
+# display to see what happened
 interact(
     display_images,
     image1_z=(0, sag_image.GetSize()[2] - 1),